ksarmentrout/ksarmentrout.github.io/content/post/continuing_EEG.md

  <br/>
  <br/>

  Above shows the squiggly traces in question.
-This is TestBench, software made by Emotiv, that shows the real-time input from each of the 16 electrodes.
+This is TestBench, software made by Emotiv, that shows the real-time output from each of the 16 electrodes.
 On the left is the electrodes' placement on the head.
 Each of these electrodes is picking up the weak changes in electric potential that are caused by neurons firing in the brain.
 So yes, an EEG system is reading your mind.
 But before you get too excited, I have to note that it's still pretty bad at it, for these reasons: